 Hi there music junkie!
 Welcome to my list of music genres.

-But if you’re kind of semi-sane, well yes, this list of music genres is pretty exhaustive.
+But if you’re kind of semi-sane, well, yes, this list of music genres is pretty exhaustive.

-You may not agree with some of the things I say, but hey, this is music, we all have our own thoughts and opinions, and I would love it if you add yours into the comments at the end.
+You may not agree with some of the things I say, but hey, this is music, we all have our own thoughts and opinions, and I would love it if you add yours to the comments at the end.

 I hope you enjoy this list of music genres as much as I enjoyed putting it together.